whoishusni/SultengCovid/README.md

 # SultengCovid
-Information About Covid-19 Outbreak in Central Celebes, Indonesia
+Information About Covid-19 Outbreak in Central Celebes, Indonesia.
-Don't Forget To Star or Fork this project
+Don't forget to star and fork this project, I will really appreciate it

 ## Features
 - Summary about Covid-19 in Central Sulawesi